KostaD02/monotor/README.md

 ### Force admin

-If you forget password for admin user, you can force server to give you admin permission if it was enabled in `.env` configuration.
+If you forget password for admin user, you can force server to give you admin permission if it was enabled in `.env` configuration or in `docker-compose`.

 Open webiste create new user (this time remember password 🤷‍♂️) and write following code: